 For the sponge cake:

-(I simply used my go-to sponge cake recipe)
+(I simply used my go-to sponge cake from my tiramisu recipe)

 3 tablespoons chickpea flour, sifted

 150 ml (1/2 cup + 1/8 cup) hot water

 150 g (3/4 cup) sugar

 100 g (3/4 cup + 1 tablespoon) all-purpose flour